-The below is our general advice for travellers to Bali, however, please check with your local health clinic or doctors six to eight weeks before your trip, as they will be able to recommend vaccinations based on your personal medical history.
+The below is our general advice for travelers to Bali, however, please check with your local health clinic or doctors six to eight weeks before your trip as they will be able to recommend vaccinations based on your personal medical history.

-All travellers: Routine Vaccinations / Injections: MMR (Measles, Mumps and Rubella), DTaP (Diphtheria, Tetanus and Polio)
+All travelers: Routine Vaccinations / Injections: MMR (Measles, Mumps and Rubella), DTaP (Diphtheria, Tetanus and Polio)

-Some travellers: Hepatitis B, Cholera and Japanese Encephalitis There is a low risk of Malaria in the areas of Bali you travel to, however, we would advise you to bring anti-malarial tablets.
+Some travelers: Hepatitis B, Cholera and Japanese Encephalitis There is a low risk of Malaria in the areas of Bali you travel to, however, we would advise you to bring anti-malarial tablets.